executors/executors/explanatory.md

 This default conveys semantics that make the fewest assumptions about the executor's behavior.

-**Execution mapping.** When executors create execution agents, they are *mapped* onto execution resources.
-The properties of this mapping may be of interest to some clients.
-For example, the relationship between an execution agent and the lifetime of `thread_local` variables may be inferred by inspecting the mapping of the agent onto its thread of execution (if any).
-In our model, such mappings are represented as empty tag types and they are introspected through the `executor_execution_mapping_guarantee` type trait.
-Currently, this trait returns one of three values:

-  1. `other_execution_mapping`: The executor maps agents onto non-standard execution resources.
-  2. `thread_execution_mapping`: The executor maps agents onto threads of execution.
-  3. `new_thread_execution_mapping`: The executor maps each agent onto a new thread of execution, and that thread of execution does not change over the agent's lifetime.

-The first mapping type is intended to represent mappings onto resources which are not standard threads of execution.
-The abilities of such agents may be subject to executor-defined limitations.
-The next two types indicate that agents execute on standard threads of execution as normal.
-`thread_execution_mapping` guarantees that agents execute on threads, but makes no additional guarantee about the identification between agent and thread. `new_thread_execution_mapping` does make an additional guarantee; each agent executes on a newly-created thread.
-We envision that this set of mapping types may grow in the future.

-The default value of `executor_execution_mapping_guarantee` is `thread_execution_mapping`.

-**Blocking guarantee.** When a client uses an executor to create execution agents, the execution of that client may be blocked pending the completion of those execution agents.
-The `executor_execute_blocking_guarantee` trait describes the way in which these agents are guaranteed to block their client.

-When executors create execution agents, those agents possibly block the client's execution pending the completion of those agents.
-This guarantee is given by `executor_execute_blocking_guarantee`, which returns one of three values:

-  1. `always_blocking_execution`: The agents' execution blocks the client.
-  2. `possibly_blocking_execution`: The agents' execution possibly blocks the client.
-  3. `never_blocking_execution`: The agents' execution does not block the client.

-The guarantee provided by `executor_execute_blocking_guarantee` only applies to those customization points whose name is suffixed with `execute`.
-Exceptions are the `sync_` customization points, which must always block their client by definition.
-When the agents created by an executor possibly block its client, it's conceivable that the executor could provide dynamic runtime facilities for querying its actual blocking behavior.
-However, our design prescribes no interface for doing so.

-The default value of `executor_execute_blocking_guarantee` is `possibly_blocking_execution`.

-**Bulk forward progress guarantee.** When an executor creates a group of execution agents, their bulk forward progress obeys certain semantics.
-For example, a group of agents may invoke the user-provided function sequentially, or they may be invoked in parallel.
-Any guarantee the executor makes of these semantics is conveyed by the `executor_bulk_forward_progress_guarantee_t` trait, which takes one one of three values:

-  1. `bulk_sequenced_execution`: The invocations of the user-provided callable function object are sequenced in lexicographical order of their indices.
-  2. `bulk_parallel_execution`: The invocations of the user-provided callable function object are unsequenced when invoked on separate threads, and indeterminately sequenced when invoked on the same thread.
-  3. `bulk_unsequenced_execution`: The invocations of the user-provided callable function object are not guaranteed to be sequenced, even when those invocations are executed within the same thread.

-These guarantees agree with those made by the corresponding standard execution policies, and indeed these guarantees are intended to be used by execution policies to describe the invocations of element access functions during parallel algorithm execution.
-One difference between these guarantees and the standard execution policies is that, unlike `std::execution::sequenced_policy`, `bulk_sequenced_execution` does not imply that execution happens on the client's thread[^seq_footnote].
-Instead, `executor_execution_mapping_guarantee` captures such guarantees.

-We expect this list to grow in the future.
-For example, guarantees of concurrent or vectorized execution among a group of agents would be obvious additions.

-The default value of `executor_bulk_forward_progress_guarantee` is `bulk_unsequenced_execution`.

-[^seq_footnote]: We might want to introduce something like `this_thread_execution_mapping` to capture the needs of `std::execution::seq`, which requires algorithms to execute on the current thread.

-These describe the types of parameters involved in bulk customization points

-**Executor shape type.** When an executor creates a group of execution agents in bulk, the index space of those agents is described by a *shape*.
-Our current proposal is limited to one-dimensional shapes representable by an integral type, but we envision generalization to multiple dimensions.
-The type of an executor's shape is given by `executor_shape`, and its default value is `std::size_t`.

-**Executor index type.** Execution agents within a group are uniquely identified within their group's index space by an *index*.
-In addition to sharing the dimensionality of the shape, these indices have a lexicographic ordering.
-Like `executor_shape`, the type of an executor's index is given by `executor_index`, and its default value is `std::size_t`.

 **Execution context type.** `executor_context` simply names the type of an executor's execution context by decaying the result of its member function `.context`.
 This default cannot be overriden by a member type because